yuxwtf/ExoCloner/README.md

 # What is it ?

-with this tool you can copy paste every server you want to your server without any permissions / bot
+with this tool you can copy paste every discord server you want to your server without any permissions / bot

 # Requirement (IMPORTANT)